CyLuGh/HierarchyGrid/readme.md

 # HierarchyGrid

-This component aims to display data along two different hierarchical classifications, as if a datagrid had its rows and columns defined by treeviews.
+This component aims to display data along two different hierarchical classifications, as if a datagrid had its rows and columns defined by trees.

 ## Definitions